 - C/G: increased relative risk of severe COVID-19, decreased TYK2

 An interesting pre-print points out that the risk factor listed in the NEJM study (above) is found in an area of chromosome 3 inherited from Neanderthals.
 Getting even more specific, the area of chromosome 3 is likely more related to Croatian Neanderthals than to Siberian Neanderthals.[ref]

 Let me explain a bit about who carries Neanderthal genetic data.
 (If you have your results from 23andMe, there is a Neanderthal Ancestry report.)

 Quick Neanderthal History: Scientists have found multiple skeletons from several different species of ancient humans, including Neanderthals and Denisovans.
-Over the last decade, researchers have sequenced the genome of the Neanderthals and Denisovans from the skeletal remains.
+Over the last decade, researchers have sequenced the genome of the Neanderthals and Denisovans from their skeletal remains.
 This genetic research shows how some Homo sapiens (modern humans) interbred with Neanderthals and Denisovans.
-The Neanderthals were mainly inhabiting in Europe and Asia and not found in Africa.[ref]
+The Neanderthals mainly inhabited Europe and Asia and were not found in Africa.[ref]

 Essentially, people who are of African ancestry do not have Neanderthal or Denisovan DNA mixed in with the modern human DNA.
 People of East Asian and European ancestry are likely to have around 2% of their DNA from Neanderthals.

 Why is this important?
 This link with a region of chromosome 3 inherited from Neanderthals could explain statistical differences in why some population groups (European, Asian) are hit harder by COVID-19 than others.